 The most frequent cause for damages to LCL cargo is insufficient packaging.
 It’s important to note that certain insurance companies do not provide coverage in the event of this.
 That said, proper packaging and finding the right material is almost a science in itself.
 This is not a risk you should take.
 The difference between using the best possible and most adequate material and some that may be a little too big or small is huge.

 If you’re a frequent exporter/shipper, you should already know the norms of preparing an LCL shipment.
-However, if you’re just starting to dip your foot into the world of exports, here’s a tip: Before you start, it’s advisable to read up on what to expect and how to properly prepare an LCL shipment.
+However, if you’re just starting to dip your foot into the world of exports, here’s a tip: Before you start even looking for container shipping rates, it’s advisable to read up on what to expect and how to properly prepare an LCL shipment.

 That said, in this post, we aim to clarify the basic question of: How can I properly prepare an LCL shipment?